Moddable-OpenSource/moddable/documentation/Moddable SDK - Getting Started.md

 	```text
 	UPLOAD_PORT=/dev/cu.SLAB_USBtoUART mcconfig -d -m -p esp32
 	```

+	> Setting the `UPLOAD_PORT` is optional.
+The ESP-IDF build/config tool `idf.py` will auto-detect the serial port in most cases.

-12. Verify the setup by building `helloworld` for the `esp32` target:
+10. Verify the setup by building `helloworld` for the `esp32` target:

 	```text